aka-author/iCAP_Server/doc/restapi.md

-# iCAP Rest API v2
+# iCAP REST API v2

 ## Logging into and out of a Syste,